Skip to content

 More examples:

-More example commands can be found in test/test_cases.md
+More example commands for different situations can be found in test/test_cases.md

 Example of reading output file formats is in docs/reading_outputs.ipynb